What do the new mammogram guidelines mean for you?

 - For women older than 75: More research about the benefits and harms of screening is needed.

-You are considered at high risk if you:
+You are considered a high risk for breast cancer if you:

 - Had radiation therapy between the ages of 10 and 30 years old.